vitalets/playwright-bdd/docs/index.md

 * [...a lot more](https://playwright.dev/docs/library#key-differences)

 ## How playwright-bdd works
-Typical command to run tests with `playwright-bdd` is following:
+Typical command to run tests with `playwright-bdd` is the following:
 ```
 npx bddgen && npx playwright test
 ```

 ### Phase 1: Generate tests
-CLI command `npx bddgen` generates test files from BDD feature files.
+CLI command `npx bddgen` generates intermediate test files from BDD feature files.
 For example:

 From
 ```gherkin